MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/antispam-and-protection/recoverable-items-folder-full.md

 - Your mailbox is placed on litigation hold or retention hold.
 - The archive feature is enabled for your mailbox.

-In this scenario, the Recoverable Items folder becomes full, and you may experience the following issues:
+In this scenario, the Recoverable Items folder of the mailbox becomes full, and you may experience the following issues:

 - You can't accept calendar invitations.
 - You can't delete or archive items so that your mailbox becomes full.

-When you run the [Start-ManagedFolderAssistant](/powershell/module/exchange/start-managedfolderassistant) cmdlet to process the retention of items, the items are not moved to the archive mailbox.
-However, the mailbox diagnostic logs show that the Managed Folder Assistant ran successfully on both the primary and archive mailboxes.
+When you run the [Start-ManagedFolderAssistant](/powershell/module/exchange/start-managedfolderassistant) cmdlet to process the retention of items, the items in the Recoverable Items folder are not moved to the Archive mailbox.
+However, the mailbox diagnostic logs show that the Managed Folder Assistant ran successfully on both the primary and Archive mailboxes.

 ## Cause

 This issue occurs if a new or changed retention policy has acted on the mailbox resulting in a large number of items being deleted.
-Consequently, the Managed Folder Assistant moves enough deleted items to the Recoverable Items folder so that the folder reaches its quota.
+Consequently, the Managed Folder Assistant moves the deleted items to the Recoverable Items folder which causes the folder to reach its quota.

-However, the Recoverable Items folder is not emptied before it reaches its quota because the default retention policy tag (**Recoverable Items 14 days Move to Archive**) has been applied to it.
-Due to this tag, the Recoverable Items folder will remain full for 14 days before it's emptied and the cycle repeats.
+The items in the Recoverable Items folder are not moved to the Archive mailbox and the folder emptied before it reaches its quota because the default retention policy tag (**Recoverable Items 14 days Move to Archive**) has been applied to it.
+Due to this tag, the Recoverable Items folder remains full for 14 days before it is emptied and the cycle repeats.

 ## Resolution